-A Senior Partner at Victory Park Capital Advisors, LLC joined the board of directors of the Company upon closing of the Business Combination.
-For more information about the VPC Financing Agreement, refer to Note 13, Debt and Credit Facility.
+Brendan Carroll, a Senior Partner at Victory Park Capital Advisors, LLC ("VPC") joined the board of directors of the Company upon closing of the Business Combination.
+Interest expense related to the Debt Facility totaled \$8.6 million for the year ended December 31, 2023.
+For more information about the Debt Facility with VPC, refer to Note 11, Debt Facility.